somsubhro/python_musings/README.md

 # Python musings
 ## Trying out stuff

-In this project I try out stuff and share my learning.
+In this project, I try out stuff and share my learning.
 This is a basic Python project.
 No installation necessary.
 Nothing fancy.

 ## NumberOfBillsAndCoins